erfangolpour/EagleEye/README.md

   <img alt="preview-gif" src="examples/preview.gif" />
 </p>

+---

 ## Configuration

+The following settings can be customized in the script:

-- `MIN_CONFIDENCE`: The minimum confidence threshold for object detection (default: 0.6).
+- `MIN_CONFIDENCE`: Minimum confidence threshold for object detection (default: 0.6).
-- `OPTIMIZED_MAX_WORKERS`: The default number of worker threads (set to the number of CPU cores minus one).
+- `OPTIMIZED_MAX_WORKERS`: Default number of worker threads (CPU cores minus one).
-- `REQUEST_TIMEOUT`: The timeout for web requests in seconds (default: 10).
+- `REQUEST_TIMEOUT`: Timeout duration for web requests in seconds (default: 10).
-- `USER_AGENT`: The user agent string for web requests.
+- `USER_AGENT`: User agent string for web requests.

+---

 ## Contributing

 Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
+If you encounter any issues or have ideas for improvement, feel free to open an issue or submit a pull request.

+---

 ## License

-ArguX is released under the [GPLv3 License](LICENSE).
+This project is licensed under the [GPLv3 License](LICENSE).

+---

 ## Acknowledgments

 Special thanks to:

 - The [YOLO](https://github.com/AlexeyAB/darknet) object detection model.
-- The [Insecam website](http://www.insecam.org) for providing access to public camera streams.
+- The [Insecam website](http://www.insecam.org) for public camera streams.
 - The [tqdm library](https://github.com/tqdm/tqdm) for progress bar visualization.